glennschler/spotspec-wt/README.md

 Manage Amazon Elastic Compute Cloud (Amazon EC2) spot instances using webtask.io

 ####  * * * warning * * *
-This readme is a work in progress.
-The quick instructions are below
+This is a work in progress.
+The quick instructions are below.
+Developed with Node version 5.x.
+Not yet on Windows.
+Webpack, and the wt-cli babel option make it possible to run as a webtask.io container

 ```
 git clone https://github.com/glennschler/spotspec-wt.git